opencog/atomspace/README.md

 other systems are built, and which depend on it for stable, correct operation in a day-to-day production environment.

-However, it turns out that knowledge represention is hard, and so the AtomSpace is also a platform for active scientific research on knowledge represention, knowledge discovery and knowledge manipulation.
+However, it turns out that knowledge representation is hard, and so the AtomSpace is also a platform for active scientific research on knowledge representation, knowledge discovery and knowledge manipulation.

 Using Atomese and the AtomSpace